Fluad Vaccine Description

 Fluad Vaccine Adverse Events

-Some adverse events (which are also reported after regular flu vaccines) were reported more frequently after vaccination with Fluad.
-The most experienced during clinical studies were mild to moderate and temporary: pain, redness at the injection site, headache, muscle aches, and malaise.
+Some adverse events (reported after regular flu vaccines) were reported more frequently after vaccination with Fluad.
+The most adverse events experienced during clinical studies were mild to moderate and temporary: pain, redness at the injection site, headache, muscle aches, and malaise.

 Fluad Vaccine News